Andr-Zero/PXU-C-PIM/README.md

 - I'm using a 100w charger but nothing is working.
    The charger has to be able to negotiate with the PIM saying it can do 95w-100w at 20v, otherwise the PIM refuses to pass power to the PXU.
 - My USB charger is warm when running the console, is that normal?
-   Depends on the charger, mine does and does with anything I use it with.
+   Depends on the charger, mine does and with anything I use it with.
 - My USB-C Cable melted down!
    It wasn’t rated for 100w.
 MUST use a cable that’s rated for 100w.